Linear relations among algebraic points on tensor powers of the Carlitz module: Introduction

 We mention that Denis considered this type of linear dependence problem for a family of $t$-modules including tensor powers of the Carlitz module.
 He established an analogue of Masser's result \cite[Appendix~2]{Den92a} using his theory of canonical height introduced in \cite{Den92b}.
 In the present paper, we adopt a different method and obtain a new upper bound to this problem.
-Unlike Denis' upper bound is given by the analytic invariant from the canonical height, the upper bound established in the present paper only includes the algebraic terms.
+Unlike Denis' upper bound which is given by the analytic invariant from the canonical height, the upper bound established in the present paper only includes the algebraic terms such as the dimension of the Riemann-Roch space $\mathcal{L}(D)$ over $\mathbb{F}_q$.
 Our approach involves the theory of Anderson's dual $t$-motives and the analysis of Frobenius difference equations.
-The techniques used here are rooted in \cite{Cha16,KL16} to the study of characteristic $p$ multiple zeta values, and in \cite{Che20a,Ho20} to the study of linear relations among algebraic points on Drinfeld modules.
+The techniques used here are rooted in \cite{Cha16,KL16} for the study of characteristic $p$ multiple zeta values, and in \cite{Che20a,Ho20} to the study of linear relations among algebraic points on Drinfeld modules.
 In addition, our strategy could be used to show that the rank of the $\mathbb{F}_q[t]$-module $\mathbf{C}^{\otimes n}(L)$ is countably infinite (see Theorem~\ref{Thm:Linearly_Independence}).
-This gives an alternative proof of a part of \cite[Cor.3.6.1]{Kua22}, where Kuan's method is based on the generalization of Poonen's work \cite{Poo95} on local height function of certain $t$-modules.
+This gives an alternative proof of a part of \cite[Cor.3.6.1]{Kua23}, where Kuan's method is based on a generalization of Poonen's work \cite{Poo95} on local height function of certain $t$-modules.